NASW President (2006-2009)

-James Kelly became the president of Menlo College on January 1, 2011.
-He had served as the college’s executive vice president and provost since 2007, having overseen its reaffirmation of accreditation, implementation of its mission as a business school, and entrance into candidacy for accreditation from the Association to Advance Collegiate Schools of Business.
+James J. Kelly, PhD, ACSW, became the President of Menlo College on January 1, 2011.
+He had served as the college’s Executive Vice President and Provost since 2007, having overseen its reaffirmation of accreditation, implementation of its mission as a business school, and entrance into candidacy for accreditation from the Association to Advance Collegiate Schools of Business.

-Kelly joined Menlo after serving as interim provost of California State University, East Bay and concurrently as the associate vice president for continuing and international education.
-As associate vice president, he oversaw a domestic executive MBA program as well as international MBA programs in Hong Kong, Singapore, Moscow, Beijing, Vienna, and Graz (Austria), as well as a CPA program in Japan.
-He started up and administered the East Bay Small Business Development Center for Alameda County, California, with the U.S. Small Business Administration.
-Kelly was responsible for international student recruitment, retention, and housing.
+Dr. Kelly joined Menlo College after serving as interim Provost of California State University, East Bay, and concurrently as the Associate Vice President for Continuing and International Education.
+As Associate Vice President, he oversaw a domestic executive MBA program, as well as international MBA programs in Hong Kong, Singapore, Moscow, Beijing, Vienna, and Graz (Austria), and a CPA program in Japan.
+He started and administered the East Bay Small Business Development Center for Alameda County, California, with the U.S. Small Business Administration.
+Dr. Kelly was responsible for international student recruitment, retention, and housing.

 He has create 38 publications and 109 presentations and has garnered $35 million in grants, contracts, endowments, and gifts, primarily through community collaborations in the child welfare and aging areas.
 Former consultant to the United Nations, he is a strong advocate for social justice.
 He received his PhD from Brandeis University and his MSSW from the University of Tennessee.